ADGEfficiency/dsr-rl/PITCHME.md

 ### Return

-Goal of our agent is to maximize total future discounted reward
+Goal of our agent is to maximize reward

 Return ($G_t$) is the total discounted future reward